Another-Axiom/GT_CustomMapExample/README.md

 Using the `Rope Swing` option on the `GTObjectPlaceholder` component will allow you to place Rope Swings in your map.
 They have a `Rope Length` option to customize how long the rope is and will show a preview of what to expect when your map is loaded in Gorilla Tag.
 Check out the `FunctionalityOverview_StartingZone` scene for some examples.
+If you'd like to customize the look off your ropes or want them included in your light bake, you can set the `Use Default Placeholder` option to FALSE, which will then give you access to two new options:
+- `Rope Swing Segment Prefab` - the prefab to use for your rope segments, some example prefabs are provided in the `GorillaTagAssets/RopeAndZiplineSegments/Prefabs` folder
+- `Rop Segment Generation Offset` - this controls the distance between rope segments when the `Generate Rope Swing` button is pressed.
+Once you select your prefab click the `Generate Rope Swing` button to generate your rope swing.
+If you'd like your rope swing to be light baked, you can then modify the Rope Swing Segment prefab you're using and enable the "Contribute Global Illumination" on the Mesh object in the Prefab.

 ### Zipline
 Use the `ZiplinePlaceholder` prefab to put ziplines in your map.
 The Zipline placeholder utilizes the `Bezier Spline` component to define